Functional Safety | Information Training and Certification

 Functional Safety Online Courses

-We have the following Online Courses/E-learning courses related to Functional Safety and SIL.
+We have the following Online Courses (e-learning courses) related to Functional Safety and SIL.
 Every course, consists of several modules that have text, animations & simulations, graphics, assessments, examples, real life case studies that help you become a professional.
 You can complete them from the comfort of your home or office or anywhere else.
 You can either take them online over the internet via any device such as your laptop/PC/tablet/ipad/smartphone or PC.
 You can even download it to your Windows 10 PC or laptop (when you take the appropriate version).
-On passing the associated exam, you can get qualified as a professional, earn an electronic certificate with a unique ID number and a badge issued via Credly, that can be added to your Linked In Profile or other places online such as email signatures.
+On passing the associated exam, you can get qualified as a professional, earn an electronic certificate with a unique ID number and an electronic badge that can be added to your Linked In Profile or other places online such as email signatures.
 This displays your qualifications and competencies to your colleagues, peers, bosses and potential employers and clients.
 Note that however, we do not have any automotive functional safety courses related to ISO 26262.